Disabled band relief

 Who can apply

-Your home must have one of the features below, and it must be of vital or major importance to the disabled person's wellbeing:
+The requirements for a reduction are that the property must be the main residence of the disanled person and it must have at least one of the followiing features, it must also be of vital or major importance to the disabled persons wellbeing:

 • an extra kitchen or bathroom for the specific needs of the disabled person

-• an extra room, not a bathroom, kitchen or toilet, that is mainly used by the disabled person and is required to meet their additional needs
+• an extra room, not a bathroom, kitchen or toilet, that is mainly used by the disabled person and is required to meet their additional needs.
+For example, a treatment room which is not their bedroom.

 • enough indoor space for the disabled person to use a wheelchair, the wheelchair must be needed for day-to-day living indoors.